-Perched on the crest of West Mountain above the Victorian village of Eureka Springs, Arkansas is the historic 1886 Crescent Hotel & Spa.
+Perched on the crest of West Mountain above the Victorian village of Eureka Springs, Arkansas, is the historic 1886 Crescent Hotel & Spa.
 The 78-room resort hotel is not only known as one of America’s most distinctive and historic destinations, but it is also renowned for a bevy of spirits that are said to continue to walk upon these palatial grounds.

 It was an important time in Eureka Springs’ history as the “healing waters” of the Ozarks had become well known across the nation.
 People from near and far were swarming to the area in hopes of curing their ailments and easing their pains.
-The developers of the Crescent Hotel & Spa planned to take advantage of these many travelers by building the most luxurious resort in the country.
+The Crescent Hotel & Spa developers planned to take advantage of these many travelers by building the most luxurious resort in the country.

 Numerous stonemasons were brought in from Ireland to begin the construction in 1884.
 Due to the density of the magnesium limestone used to build the hotel, special wagons were constructed to move the massive pieces of stone from the quarry site on the White River.
-Designed in an eclectic array of architectural styles, the masons built 18-inch walls, a number of towers, overhanging balconies, and a massive stone fireplace in the lobby.
+Designed in an eclectic array of architectural styles, the masons built 18-inch walls, several towers, overhanging balconies, and a massive stone fireplace in the lobby.

-As construction continued for the next two years, more and more workmen were hired as electrical lights, modern plumbing, steam heating, an elevator, extensive landscaping, and luxurious decorations and amenities were built into the hotel.
+As construction continued for the next two years, more and more workers were hired as electrical lights, modern plumbing, steam heating, an elevator, extensive landscaping, and luxurious decorations and amenities were built into the hotel.
 In the end, the hotel cost $294,000 to build, an extremely extravagant amount for the time.

 Immediately, the well-to-do of the nation began to flock to the luxurious resort hotel as liveried footmen met them at the Frisco depot before transporting them to the inn.
-Once there, the guest could not only enjoy the healing waters of the spa, but also a stable of 100 sleek-coated horses, tea dances in the afternoon, and elaborate parties every evening with a full in-house orchestra.
+Once there, the guest could enjoy not only the healing waters of the spa but also a stable of 100 sleek-coated horses, tea dances in the afternoon, and elaborate parties every evening with a full in-house orchestra.

 However, the prosperity was not to last.
 After the turn of the century, people began to realize that the acclaimed “healing waters” didn’t have the curative powers that the hotel and the city were so known for.
 Little by little, people stopped coming to the beautiful resort.

 During the wars years of 1940 to 1946, the beautiful building once again sat empty.
 However, in 1946, the hotel was purchased by four Chicago businessmen who began to restore the old hotel to its former elegance.
-Though never at the level of its first grand days in the late 1800s, the hotel once again began to thrive.
-Unfortunately, tragedy struck in 1967 when a fire swept through the fourth floor of the south wing and much it was destroyed.
+Though never at the level of its first grand days in the late 1800s, the hotel again began to thrive.
+Unfortunately, tragedy struck in 1967 when a fire swept through the fourth floor of the south wing, and much of it was destroyed.

 In the meantime, restorations of the guest rooms, lounges, electrical and plumbing, and landscaping were also going on.
-On September 6, 2002, The Roenigk’s bold announcement became a reality.
+On September 6, 2002, Roenigk’s bold announcement became a reality.
 After 5 million dollars in renovations, the grand hotel had been fully restored to its original stately glory.

-For a time, the antique switchboard continued to be utilized in the hotel, but when it continually received phone calls from the otherwise empty basement, the use of the old switchboard was discontinued.
+For a time, the antique switchboard continued to be utilized in the hotel, but when it continually received phone calls from the otherwise empty basement, the old switchboard was discontinued.
 It was here in the basement that “Dr.” Baker’s hapless patients were often convinced of his miracle cures and handed over their life’s savings for the “treatment.”

 Another remnant of these old “hospital” days is a ghostly figure who calls herself “Theodora.”
-Most often seen by housekeepers in Room 419, Theodora courteously introduces herself as a cancer patient, before quickly vanishing.
+Most often seen by housekeepers in Room 419, Theodora courteously introduces herself as a cancer patient before quickly vanishing.

-The hotel’s Crystal Dining Room, is another place in the hotel that is said to contain frequent paranormal activities.
+The hotel’s Crystal Dining Room is another place in the hotel that is said to contain frequent paranormal activities.
 Here, other Victorian dressed apparitions have often been encountered.
 Many have seen groups of 1890’s dancers, in full-dress attire, whirling around the room in the wee hours of the morning.
 Other reports tell of a 19th-century gentleman who has been seen sitting at a table near the windows.
-When approached, he says, “I saw the most beautiful woman here last night and I am waiting for her to return.”
+When approached, he says, “I saw the most beautiful woman here last night, and I am waiting for her to return.”

 A former waitress reported that she spied the vision of a Victorian bride and groom in the dining room’s huge mirror.
 The groom allegedly made eye contact with her before the couple faded away.

-One other often reported spirit is that of a young female who once attended the Crescent College and Conservatory for Young Women, which was open between 1908 and 1924.
+One other often reported spirit is a young female who once attended the Crescent College and Conservatory for Young Women, which was open between 1908 and 1924.
 According to the tale, the young girl either jumped from or was pushed from a balcony to her death.
 Today, guests report hearing her screams as she falls.

 Other apparitions have been sighted in Room 202 and Room 424, as well as a ghostly waiter carrying a tray of butter in the hallways.

-Today, the fully restored hotel creates an ambiance that has transcended time, while providing all the amenities that the modern-day traveler requires.
-Surrounded by 15 acres of formal gardens and nature trails, the hotel offers 72 guest rooms, many with their own balcony, and 12 luxury suites throughout the building.
+Today, the fully restored hotel creates an ambiance that has transcended time while providing all the amenities that the modern-day traveler requires.
+Surrounded by 15 acres of formal gardens and nature trails, the hotel offers 72 guest rooms, many with their balcony, and 12 luxury suites throughout the building.
 The New Moon Spa features a full menu of treatments, a salon, and a wellness program.